 Over 13 years, Urban Advantage has been guided by a core commitment to inquiry-based teaching and learning in the sciences.
 But on a day-to-day basis, the quality of the program depends not on its overall vision so much as the specific practices that make that vision concrete.

 One is the practice of looking at student work together.
 At monthly partner meetings, for example, staff from the eight participating institutions and from the district’s science department nearly always spend time examining and discussing an investigation that a student presented at the previous year’s expo.
 Many times a year, partners also engage in the collaborative scoring of samples of student projects as a way to ensure that staff are consistent in their views of what constitutes high-quality student work.
-As Barbara Kurland, manager of school programs at the Bronx Botanical Garden, explains:
+As Barbara Kurland, director of learning and partnerhips at the Brooklyn Botanic Garden, explains:

 One aspect of Urban Advantage that sets it apart is our interest in students’ scientific ‘doing’ and ‘thinking.’
 Their projects are our evidence of their progress.
 To know that we brought students — through their hard-working teachers — to this point is a major motivation for me to invest as much as possible in my work and in my institution’s continued participation in the program.